James Wilson (businessman): Politics

 Wilson entered the House of Commons as Liberal Member of Parliament for Westbury, Wiltshire, in 1847.
 Due to his economic experience, in 1848, prime minister Lord John Russell appointed Wilson as Secretary of the Board of Control, which supervised the East India Company's control of British India, a post he held until the government fell in 1852.
 He then served as Financial Secretary to the Treasury between 1853 and 1858, firstly in Lord Aberdeen's coalition government and secondly in Lord Palmerston's first administration.
 In 1857, he was returned to Parliament for Devonport.
 He again briefly held office under Palmerston as Paymaster General and Vice-President of the Board of Trade between June and August 1859, and was sworn of the Privy Council the same year.

 In August 1859, Wilson resigned these offices and his seat in parliament to sit as the financial member of the Council of India.
 He was sent by Queen Victoria to India to establish the tax structure, a new paper currency, and remodel India's finance system after the Rebellion of 1857.
 However, he was in office only a year before he died.
 In 1860, he refused to leave the stifling summer heat of Calcutta, contracted dysentery, and died in August of that year at age 55.

 Despite his prominent public role, Wilson was buried unknown at a cemetery at Mullick Bazar in Kolkata.
-His grave was discovered in 2007 by CP Bhatia, a joint commissioner of Income Tax, while researching a book on India's tax history.
-Due to the efforts of CP Bhatia the tombstone was restored by the Christian Burial Board.
+His grave was discovered in 2007 by Mr. Chandra Prakash Bhatia (IRS), Commissioner of Income Tax (Retd.), while researching a book on India's tax history.
+The efforts of Mr. C.P.
+Bhatia was acknowledged by then FM, Shri Pranab Mukherjee, for bringing out the truth around beginning of modern India's tax history.
+Wilson's tombstone was restored by the Christian Burial Board.